Personal Injury Lawyer

 What was your biggest "win", dollar-wise?

-Asked by Sammy over 12 years ago
+Asked by Sammy almost 13 years ago

 My firm's biggest win was $8.5 million.
 That was about two years ago.
 I assisted one of the partners on a mediation that settled for $2.25 million dollars.
 As for me, my largest that I received alone was a $550,000 verdict I got at trial about two years ago.
 However, like I tell all my clients, you don't want an injury that's worth this kind of money.
 There's no amount of money that's worth the pain and suffering endured in these cases.
 For example, the $8.5 million case involved a nine-year-old boy whose leg was amputated below the knee after scaffolding fell on him.